Ghugot/servicesio/README.md

 _ServicesIOBundle_ is a Symfony bundle that provides you the ability to turn your project into an efficient service oriented element very easily.

-_ServicesIO_ basically provide you two components :
+_ServicesIO_ basically introduces two components :

  - a reader. the reader build for you a model that wrap the input datas.
    + from the standart input (i.e Request object).